pingidentity/status-servlet/README.md

-# broker-status-servlet
+# status-servlet

-This is a status servlet extension for the UnboundID Data Broker.
+This is a status servlet extension for the Data Governance Server.
 It may be used as the health check target for an HTTP load balancer such as HAProxy or Amazon Elastic Load Balancer.

 ## Usage

 Request the servlet at the configured path.
 For example, `https://server/status`.
-If the Broker's services are available, a 200 OK will be returned.
+If the Data Governance Server's services are available, a 200 OK will be returned.
 Otherwise, a 503 SERVICE UNAVAILABLE will be returned.

 ```http
 GET /status HTTP/1.1